AfricasTalkingLtd/africastalking-node.js/README.md

         .then(success)
         .catch(error);

-// Wait for payment notifications from customer(s)
+// Wait for payment notifications from customer(s) on your registred callback URL